Nvidia acquires Arm from SoftBank for $40 billion

 In a letter to employees, Nvidia CEO Jensen Huang said, “Arm’s business model is brilliant.
 We will maintain its open-licensing model and customer neutrality, serving customers in any industry, across the world, and further expand Arm’s IP licensing portfolio with NVIDIA’s world-leading GPU and AI technology.”

-He said the deal will expand Nvidia’s reach to programmers from the current two million to more than 15 million.
+He said the deal will expand Nvidia’s reach to programmers from the current 2 million to more than 15 million.

 In a conference call, Huang repeated the promise to retain the open-licensing policy and he said that Nvidia and Arm are complimentary.
 As a result, Huang said he does not expect to run into regulatory restrictions.
 He noted that Nvidia doesn’t participate in the smartphone market, while Arm is very focused on it.

 Apple plans to use ARM-based processors to replace Intel processors in upcoming models of its Mac computers.
 Huang said that he believes Nvidia will be able to accelerate Arm’s business plans.
-In the conference call, Simon Segars, CEO of Arm, said the value of Arm is to provide chip designs to anyone who wants to build it and that to do otherwise would be “hugely destructive.”
+In the conference call, Arm CEO Simon Segars said the value of Arm is to provide chip designs to everyone and that to do otherwise would be “hugely destructive.”

 Segars added, “We’ll prove it over time.
 We are being very clear about our intention today.”